Skip to Content

 2. Orange Smoothie

+This orange smoothie is great for cold season, especially as a replacement of your regular orange juice.
 It’s creamy, chunky, and sweet.
 And it’s packed with Vitamin C – perfect for fighting your cold.

 Orange Smoothie

-Ingredients for a glass of smoothie
+Ingredients for a glass of smoothie:

 Nutritional value